 Contributed by Katie Anderson, CMCA, AMS, PCAM

 Community associations have rules and regulations to provide certainty, order, and safety.
-Regardless of size or shape, every community association should strive to enforce its rules properly.
-And if they’re necessary and reasonable, they promote community harmony.
+Regardless of size or shape, every community association should strive to enforce its rules properly, but there are times when those rules can be flexible too.

 The goal is simple for association boards: Follow the rules and enforcement procedures detailed in the governing documents.
 Yet conflicting views and misaligned expectations can create complications.
 If your association is too rigid or too flexible, your board can follow a few steps to ensure your governing process is effective and consistent.

 Transparency.
 If the board is to be taken seriously, it needs to be inclusive and transparent.
 You should hold public board meetings and annual elections, add open forums to agendas for owner feedback, and be available and visible in the community.